20kdc/OC-KittenOS/README.md

 (In R0, editing the kernel causes 192K systems to fail to open filedialogs.
 I've fixed this in R1.
  I don't know if I've screwed this up in R2, because all this focus on usability improvements has probably gone back a step regarding memory use.)

-## Description

-At least in theory: "efficient. multi-tasking. clean. security-oriented".

-KittenOS NEO is an OpenComputers operating system designed for Tier 1 hardware.

-This means, among other things, it has an operating overhead limit of 192KiB real-world (on 32-bit or 64-bit).

-Unlike the original KittenOS (now in the "legacy" branch), it is also designed with some attempt at cleanliness.

-## User Guide

-It is recommended that you take out your OpenComputers CPU, and shift-right-click until it says "Architecture: Lua 5.3", if possible.

-Then simply download the installer from inst.lua here, rename it to "init.lua" and put it on a blank disk.

-Finally, remove all other disks and reboot.

-KittenOS NEO will install itself.

-(This does not account for custom EEPROMs.)

 ## Policy regarding updates

 KittenOS NEO's installer, including the full KittenOS NEO base operating system, is 65536 bytes or below.